Updated: Apr 4, 2022

 “Does Job fear God for nothing?”
 Satan replied.
 “Have you not put a hedge around him and his household and everything he has?
 You have blessed the work of his hands, so that his flocks and herds are spread throughout the land.
 But now stretch out your hand and strike everything he has, and he will surely curse you to your face.”

 The Lord said to Satan, “Very well, then, everything he has is in your power, but on the man himself do not lay a finger.”
 Job 1:9-12 NIV

 It also shows that Satan asks for permission to harm Jobs family because The Lord must give permission for anything to happen to him.

-The Lord himself will never harm you, but he will allow you to endure hardship.
+An important distinction, as the Lord himself will never harm you, but he will allow you to endure hardship.

 And so we are brought to the root of the question we are exploring.
-Hardship, pain, suffering, loss.
-What is the purpose, if any at all?

 Romans 5:3-5 says: "Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope."